WhySongtao/Finding_Lane_Lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when there are other edges appearing on the road.
-This is mess up the centre point and the slope, causing the lane line marker to be in the wrong position.
+This can mess up the centre point and the slope, causing the lane line marker to be in the wrong position.

 Another shortcoming could be ...